-In our last research report, we displayed pie charts showing the percentage of children with ASDs in IAN Research who had also been diagnosed with Mental Retardation.
-Our data showed, and continues to show, that 10% of all children with ASDs in IAN have been diagnosed with Mental Retardation, with that figure going up to15% if only children with Autism are considered.
+In our last research report, we displayed pie charts showing the percentage of children with ASDs in IAN Research who had also been diagnosed with intellectual disability.
+Our data showed, and continues to show, that 10% of all children with ASDs in IAN have been diagnosed with intellectual disability, with that figure going up to 15% if only children with autism are considered.

-There has been considerable debate in the field about how many children with ASDs are also mentally retarded.
+There has been considerable debate in the field about how many children with ASDs are also intellectually disabled.
 Recent estimates have ranged from around 50% to as low as 15%, down from estimates during an earlier era that went as high as 80%.
-The decrease in the number of children diagnosed as Mentally Retarded is thought to be due both to the broadening of the category of ASDs to include individuals with higher IQs, and to the successes of early intervention.
+The decrease in the number of children diagnosed as intellectually disabled is thought to be due both to the broadening of the category of ASDs to include individuals with higher IQs, and to the successes of early intervention.
 1

 Nevertheless, our figure was definitely on the low side, so we decided to dig a little deeper into the IAN data.
 First, we took a look at IQ scores.
 About half the children with ASDs in IAN have had a formal IQ test, with a spread of IQs as follows: